junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 "Careful," Anakin urges, before he moves away from the group.

 The ground shakes when the explosion breaks out at the foot of the Palace.
 The emergency alarm rings out, and the troopers rush to the explosion point.
 But it's not a bomb, but an exploded painting can.
-The colors outburst from the explosion and splash on the outer wall, marking the neat exterior with rainbow color.
-The tiny black dot that must be Wald stands in the bare ground, shooting paints from his painting gun, writing a message on the wall that they can see even from the distance -- he starts with the first stroke of the letter "F".
+The paint bursts from the explosion and splashes on the outer wall, marking the neat exterior with rainbow colors.
+The tiny black dot that must be Wald stands in the bare ground, shooting paint from his painting gun, writing a message on the wall that they can see even from where they hide -- Wald starts with the first stroke of the letter "F".
+The Imperial emergency security team and patrol team are circling around him, forming a closer ring by seconds.

 "Now!"
 Anakin commands, and leads the team to charge toward the opposite side of the Palace that is now clear of the patrol.

 They find the sewage outlet and climb in, moving through the draining pipe, shifting to the exhaust pipe once they reach the closest crossing point.
 The alarm from the outside is quieter now.

-Each level of the Palace is guarded, more droids and armed troopers patrolling along the otherwise quiet corridors.
+Each level of the Palace is guarded, with more droids and armed troopers patrolling along the otherwise quiet corridors.

 "We have to split," Anakin whispers under his breath.
-The place is too big, and it's only a matter of time someone from the inside realizes the break-in.
+The place is too big, and it's only a matter of time before someone from the inside realizes the break-in.
 "I don't know where the interrogation room is."

-"But we know where the throne room is," Kitster says, also trying to keep his low, but his tone is sharp.
+"But we know where the throne room is," Kitster says, also trying to keep his voice low, but his tone is sharp.
 "The very top.
 We should go straight there."

 It only takes Anakin a heartbeat to make the decision.
 "You do that," he says.
 "The rest of you, follow Kitster.
 I know you've all been waiting for this moment.
 I'll come to you when I can."

 They don't need to ask why.

 "Be careful."
 Amee gives him a half-hug, as close as they can manage from the crawling posture in the tight pipe.
-There's unshreded tears and unsaid farewell in her tones, but she manages to keep them down.
+There are unshed tears and unsaid farewells in her tones, but she manages to keep them down.
 Anakin pats her back.

 "I'll see you in a minute," he promises.